deep-diver/llamaduo/README.md

 ## Motivation

 We assume that a small LLM could show comparable performance to that of a service-type LLM on a specific task, and this project tries to showcase such a possibility in a practically grounded manner.
-Furthermore, this project shows how to smoothly migrate from service LLM to small LLM.
+Furthermore, this project shows how to migrate from service LLM to small LLM smoothly.

 Assume that service LLM is integrated into your service or system.
 However, from time to time, the service LLM should be replaced for the following reaons:
-- failure of service LLM which may be operationally impacting for a business.
+- failure of service LLM, which may be operationally impacting a business.
 - data privacy issue.
 You don't want to expose your private data.
 - some system runs without internet connection.
 Service LLM did a great job on PoC, but now you need the same intelligence in an on-premise environment.
 - version control issue.
-Service LLMs changes their versions from time to time, and legacy versions will become obsolete.
-However, we just want to keep the behaviour as is.
+Service LLMs change their versions from time to time, and legacy versions will become obsolete.
+However, we just want to keep the behavior as is.
 - ...

-To better prepare for such impacting situations, this project suggests to migrate from service LLM to a local small LLM.
+To better prepare for such impacting situations, this project suggests migrating from a service LLM to a local small LLM.
 Since we are satisfied with the results from service LLM, we know our inputs (prompts) and the desired outputs.
 Then, we can fine-tune small size LLM on the collected prompts to match the desired outputs.
-Furthermore, if the fine-tuned LLM's performance is still poor, we can grow the size of the dataset by generating more of similar data via service LLM.
+Furthermore, if the fine-tuned LLM's performance is still poor, we can grow the size of the dataset by generating more similar data via service LLM.

 ## Overview